Multiple Testing and Variable Selection along the path of the Least Angle Regression: Exact Controls using Least Angle Regression: Main Results

-This theoretical result can be numerically illustrated in Figure \ref{fig:law}.
-Note that we have a perfect fit with the uniform law: the conditional law of the LAR's knots obtained theoretically is numerically validated\footnote{A reproducible experience given in a Python notebook is available at \url{https://github.com/ydecastro/lar_testing/blob/master/Law_LAR.ipynb}}.

-This testing statistic generalizes previous testing statistics that appeared in ‘‘Spacing Tests'', as presented in \cite[Chapter 5]{tibshirani2016exact} for instance, and will be referred to as the {\it Generalized Spacing test}.
+Theorem~\ref{nt:pvalue} is illustrated numerically in Figure \ref{fig:law}.
+Note that we have a perfect fit with the uniform law: the conditional law of the LARS knots obtained theoretically is numerically validated\footnote{A reproducible experiment given in a Python notebook is available at \url{https://github.com/ydecastro/lar_testing/blob/master/Law_LAR.ipynb}}.
+This test statistic generalizes previous test statistics that appeared in `\textit{Spacing Tests}', as presented in~\cite[Chapter~5]{hastie2015statistical} for instance, and will be referred to as the {\it Generalized Spacing test}.